Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Introduction

+Regarding our technique, we obtain the above $r$-translators by considering them as graphs whose level sets are parallel umbilical hypersurfaces of $\R^n$ or $\h^n$.
+In this way, by imposing on these graphs the condition of being $r$-translators, we obtain ordinary differential equations whose solutions yield the height functions of the $r$-translators we aim to construct.
+We add that these equations are nonlinear and, for $r>1$, they are more involved than the ones for $r=1$.
+Besides, for $r>1$ odd, the catenoid-type translators to $r$-MCF have nonempty singular sets of null measure.
+We also remark that our method of using graphs built on parallel hypersurfaces is new in this theory.
+In fact, when applied to the case $r=1$, it gives simpler proofs of the aforementioned existence results by Altschuler--Wu and Clutterbuck--Schn\"urer--Schulze, as well as the ones by Bueno.

+We establish the uniqueness of the translators to $r$-MCF we obtain here, which we call \emph{fundamental translators}, among those which are invariant by either rotations or translations.
+Then, we classify the translators to $r$-MCF whose $r$-th mean curvature is constant, as well as those which are isoparametric.
+We also characterize the non-cylindrical translators to MCF whose angle function is constant along their horizontal sections as those which are local graphs foliated by isoparametric hypersurfaces.
+In addition, we verify an interesting phenomenon; up to an ambient isometry, two distinct fundamental translators to $r$-MCF are asymptotic to each other, regardless the groups of isometries fixing them (cf.~Remark~\ref{rem-asymptotic} in Section~\ref{sec-uniqueness}).

+We should mention that, at first, our intention was to consider $r$-translators in $\s^n\times\R$ as well.
+However, in this case, the associated differential equations behave quite differently from the ones we have when the ambient space is $\R^n\times\R$ or $\h^n\times\R$, making a unified treatment impossible.
+Hence, to avoid the paper becoming lengthy, we have chosen to consider $r$-translators in $\s^n\times\R$ in a forthcoming work.

 The paper is organized as follows.
-In Section \ref{sec-preliminaries}, we set some notation and introduce the notion of graph in $\qr$ over parallel hypersurfaces of $\q_\epsilon^n,$ where $\q_\epsilon^n$ is either $\R^n$ ($\epsilon=0$) or $\h^n$ ($\epsilon=-1$) and the parallels are totally umbilical in $\q_\epsilon^n.$ In Section \ref{sec-translators}, we discuss translators to $r$-MCF in $\qr,$ establishing a key lemma.
-In Section \ref{sec-rotationaltranslators}, we prove the existence of rotational bowl-type and translating catenoid-type translators to $r$-MCF in $\qr.$ The parabolic and hyperbolic versions of these results for translators in $\h^n\times\R$ are obtained in Sections \ref{sec-parabolic} and \ref{sec-hyperbolic}, respectively.
-In Section \ref{sec-uniqueness}, we classify the translators to $r$-MCF in $\qr$ which are invariant by either rotations or translations, and establish other uniqueness results regarding such translators.
-Finally, in Section \ref{sec-nonexistence}, we prove that complete $r$-mean convex translators to $r$-MCF in $\qr$ are not cylindrically bounded.
+In Section~\ref{sec-preliminaries}, we set some notation and introduce the notion of vertical graph in $\R^n\times\R$ and $\h^n\times\R$ whose level sets are parallel hypersurfaces.
+In Section~\ref{sec-translators}, we discuss $r$-mean curvature flows in $\R^n\times\R$ and $\h^n\times\R$, establishing some fundamental results.
+In Section~\ref{sec-rotationaltranslators}, we prove the existence of rotational bowl-type and catenoid-type translators to $r(< n)$-MCF in $\R^n\times\R$ and $\h^n\times\R$.
+The parabolic and hyperbolic versions of these results for translators in $\h^n\times\R$ are obtained in Sections~\ref{sec-parabolic} and~\ref{sec-hyperbolic}, respectively.
+In Section~\ref{sec-gaussian}, we consider translators to Gaussian curvature flow, proving the existence of bowl-type and grim reaper-type ones.
+Finally, in Section~\ref{sec-uniqueness}, we establish the uniqueness results for fundamental translators we mentioned above.